paastech-cloud/docs/Architecture.md

 Pomegranate, the application and deployment manager, is in charge of monitoring and managing the containers' lifecycle, as well as configuring them.

 The [Rust](https://www.rust-lang.org/) programming language is used to develop the service.
-We used it because we wanted an efficient and reliable language that could be trusted with this job thanks to its compiled nature and the restrictions it brings to drive us to write better code, and with support for the other technologies we use through the crates ecosystem.
+We used it because we wanted an efficient and reliable language that could be trusted.
+Thanks to its strict compiler, we are forced to write better code that handle errors and we get extreme memory safety.

+Furthermore, it supports the other technologies we use through the crates ecosystem.
+Crates are third-party packages providing additional functionalities and are managed by Cargo to track crates and their dependencies.

 Establishing communication with other services is done via [gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/). gRPC imposed itself as the go-to framework for internal APIs thanks to its [high performance](https://www.nexthink.com/blog/comparing-grpc-performance) compared to [HTTP performance](https://github.com/programatik29/rust-web-benchmarks/blob/master/result/hello-world.md#comparisons).